Asmiya135/SAARTHI/README.md

   - Utilizes advanced NLP algorithms to interpret and respond to user queries in both text and voice formats.

 - **Automated Document Verification:**
-  - Employs Qwen OCR to extract text from documents.
+  - Employs Vertex AI' Gemini-2.5-Flash to extract text from documents.
   - Uses Gemini-2.0-Flash to verify and validate document details for eligibility.

 - **CSC and Kiosk Locator:**